seandstewart/bardly/bardly/plays/histories/henry-iv-part-2/11-player.md

 he that looks upon me will take me without weighing:
 and yet, in some respects, I grant, I cannot go: I
 cannot tell.
 Virtue is of so little regard in these
-costermonger times that true valour is turned
+costermonger times that true valour is turned bear-herd:
-bear-herd: pregnancy is made a tapster, and hath
-his quick wit wasted in giving reckonings: all the
-other gifts appertinent to man, as the malice of
-this age shapes them, are not worth a gooseberry.
 You that are old consider not the capacities of us
 that are young; you do measure the heat of our
 livers with the bitterness of your galls: and we